mixxxdj/website/content/news/2020-10-01-outreachy.md

 title: Mixxx Accepted to Outreachy.
 Please Donate!
 author: ywwg
 date: 2020-10-01 09:00:00
+summary: Mixxx is proud to announce that we have been officially accepted into the Outreachy program and are immediately raising funds to sponsor our first Intern for the December 2020 cycle!

 | US Dollar donations                                                                                                            | Euro donations
 | ------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------ |